-Leigh Riley is a partner and a vice chair of the Business Law Department with Foley & Lardner LLP.
+Leigh Riley is a partner and a former vice chair of the Business Law Department with Foley & Lardner LLP.
 She focuses her practice on employee benefits and executive compensation.
-In the area of employee benefits, Ms. Riley concentrates on welfare plans, including COBRA and HIPAA privacy rules, and retirement plans, including nonqualified deferred compensation arrangements.
+In the area of employee benefits, Leigh concentrates on welfare plans, including COBRA and HIPAA privacy rules, and retirement plans, including nonqualified deferred compensation arrangements.
 In the area of executive compensation, she counsels both private and public companies on establishing and administering all types of executive compensation programs, including stock options, restricted stock, phantom stock arrangements, and stock appreciation rights.

-Ms. Riley is a 1995 magna cum laude graduate of the University of Pennsylvania Law School.
+Leigh is a 1995 magna cum laude graduate of the University of Pennsylvania Law School.
 She earned her bachelor’s degree from Texas Christian University in 1991.

-Ms. Riley is admitted to the Bar in Wisconsin.
+Leigh is admitted to the Bar in Wisconsin.